 Occasionally, though, ovarian torsion can occur in women who have none of these risk factors, says Dr. Schwartz.
-It’s more common in young women and teenagers, and the condition can even happen to babies and children, but adult women can experience it as well.
+It’s more common in young women and teenagers, and the condition can even happen to babies and children, but older adult women can experience it as well.

 Not much can be done to prevent ovarian torsion, either.
 “Some doctors might say that if you have a cyst you shouldn’t do any crazy movements, don’t do aerobics or jump on trampolines, but we have no evidence that these things have anything to do with it,” says Dr. Schwartz.
 “It’s not related to lifestyle or anything women are physically doing.”